-Matriculated undergraduate students in the College may elect to take one course per semester up to a maximum of eight courses and receive grades of Satisfactory (S) or Fail (F).
+Matriculated undergraduate students in the College can elect to take one course per semester, with up to a maximum of eight courses, as satisfactory (S) or fail (F).
 The grades “S” and “F” do not affect the cumulative grade point average.
-They may not elect this option for courses used to fulfill College, major, minor, or cluster requirements.
+While students can elect this option for almost any course, it should be noted that courses with a grade of “S” or “F” cannot be used to fulfill College, major, minor, or cluster requirements.

 Instructors assign and submit regular letter grades for students choosing this option, as they are not informed which students have elected the option.
 The registrar records “S” for letter grades “A” through “D–” or “F” for the letter grade “E” on the students' permanent record, retaining the letter grades “A” through “E” on file.
 Students who are interested in conveying maximum information on the transcript to professional and graduate schools should speak to an advisor prior to electing the option.